 5. “Marley And Marley,” A Muppet Christmas Carol

 Casting Statler and Waldorf as the Marley Brothers in The Muppets’ version of A Christmas Carol was a stroke of genius.
 This song is great, darkly comic, with the two deceased misers still struggling with their glee at having been such bastards in life.
-I also appreciate that Michael Cane, as Scrooge, sticks to Dickens’ original dialogue.
+I also appreciate that Michael Cane, as Scrooge, plays Dickens very straight.

 4. Soundtrack, A Charlie Brown Christmas